-Thousands of dog bites are reported each year all over the country.
-Most of these bites are not serious and require little medical assistance.
-Children, more than adults, tend to get dog bites more often.
-If you or someone close to you have gotten a dog bite, it may develop into serious complications.
-Some of the problems that may give rise to dog bite infections or other serious issues are as follows:
+Thousands of dog bites are reported across the country each year.
+Most of these bites are not serious and require little medical attention.
+Children are more likely to be bitten by dogs than adults.
+If you or a loved one has been bitten by a dog, there may be serious complications.
+Some of the problems that can lead to dog bite infections or other serious problems are as follows:

 - Disfigurement: A bite from a big, large and ferocious dog can cause serious damage.
 Given that the attack itself might be serious, it may cause large-scale disfigurement and scarring.
 Although rare, there have been reported cases from various parts of the country where dogs have bitten off limbs of smaller children.
 Facial injuries caused by dog bites or scratches can also lead to scarring that may stay a lifetime.

 - Rabies: Rabies is a disease that causes acute inflammation of the brain.
 This disease is seen in warm-blooded animals.
 Most pet dogs are vaccinated from rabies, however, if you get bitten or scratched by street dogs that have lesser chances of being locally vaccinated, you need to get medical help as soon as possible.
 Rabies is almost fatal as the body starts showing symptoms of the same.